social-media-ethics-automation/book/book_contents/_build/html/_sources/ch02_definitions/03_automation/03_binary.md

 # Computers Speak Binary

-Now let's turn to computers (the electronic ones, not the human ones).
+As electronic computers became faster more available, scientists began to rely on electronic computers to automatically perform their calculations instead of on human computers.

+But computers don't speak human languages like the human computers did.
+Instead, computers speak binary:

 ![a diagram with ](english_binary.png)